BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 >The inherent circularity obliges the system to fulfil its own expectations.
 In other words, the system will expose itself selectively to causes in the environment that it expects to encounter. [...]
 Anthropomorphically, we may not interact with the world to maximise our reward but simply to ensure it behaves as we think it should. -- {% cite friston:2006 %}

-If an insect that has evolved to expect its environment to be dark it will use its action, e.g. movement, to keep its environment dark.
+If an insect has evolved to expect its environment to be dark, it will use its action, e.g. movement, to keep its environment dark.
 It acts to keep its sensory data consistent with its belief---moving into shadows, avoiding light.
 To an external observer, this looks like as if the insect has learned that darkness is good, and has been reinforced to prefer it but from the insect's own perspective, it's just acting to reduce surprise by finding sensory data that matches its expectations.